 - Whether the facility is purely for storage or offers other services for a premium

 6 tips to reduce holding costs

-You calculate your inventory holding costs, and realize they’re way too high — what do you do next?
+You calculate your inventory holding costs, and realise they’re way too high — what do you do next?
 Here are a few best practices to implement in your ecommerce business that can help you lower your inventory holding costs.

-1. Optimize inventory levels to avoid overstocks
+1. Optimise inventory levels to avoid overstocks

 Having too much of a particular SKU can drive your business’s holding costs through the roof, and drive your profitability down.
 Ideally, your business should hold enough inventory to meet customer demand, and enough safety stock to tide you over until you replenish, but not so much that you’re left with deadstock.

 To avoid overstocking, you’ll need to optimise your inventory levels.
 Try: